Cayuga Lake

 Lake trout are the dominant cold-water fish in Cayuga Lake and they run large here.
 Cayuga Lake is one of the best lake trout lakes in the northeastern United States.
 Fish typically average 4 to 8lbs, with plenty of larger fish available.
 Overall lakers fight well and taste very good.
 The best early season fishing is in the northern part of this lake, north of Long Point.
 Nice lakers can be found pretty much from end-to-end of Cayuga Lake (with the exception of the northern six miles of the lake) year-round, but most fish concentrate between Long Point and Levanna from December through mid-May.

 Brown trout numbers have been down a bit over the past two years when compared to the past two decades, but they still provided better action than on any of the other Finger Lakes.
-Numbers of young browns as of this writing in December of 2022 are looking good.
-Expect better brown trout fishing here in 2023 than what we’ve seen lately.
+Numbers of young browns as of this writing in January of 2024 are looking fair to good.
+We’ll see how the fishing turns out.
 Lamprey control is the key to the trout/salmon fisheries here and DEC has done a great job controlling them.
 Having a fish ladder on Cayuga Inlet – their main spawning stream has been pivotal in keeping their numbers down.

 "Dapper" Dan with a nice wild Cayuga Lake trout